tonomoshia/100-days-of-code/log.md

 - [ ] Update resume, again.

 - [ ] Finish Chapter 3 (lecture 16 and 17) of [The Complete WordPress Website Business Course](https://www.udemy.com/the-complete-wordpress-website-business-course/learn/).

+- [ ] Read article on WP Beginner [How to Properly Move Your Blog from WordPress.com to WordPress.org](http://www.wpbeginner.com/wp-tutorials/how-to-properly-move-your-blog-from-wordpress-com-to-wordpress-org/ ) and watch the [video](https://www.youtube.com/watch?v=zln3ZkCd00E).
+My domain with WordPress.com is expiring August 22, so I would like to get this done.
+I thought about it last year but it seemed like an unnecessary hassle despite the fact that I am paying for hosting at bluehost.com that I am not using.
+Bleh.